Entries by Rudolf Huber

 Does Russia have the gas Europe needs

 It’s one of the most commented topics of the last couple of years.
 Will Russia provide Europe with all the gas it needs – and whenever the discussion heats up, it veers off into the political realm?
-I won’t comment on the conflict in the Ukraine in this post and not even on Russia’s willingness […]
+I won’t comment on the conflict in Ukraine in this post and not even on Russia’s willingness to […]

 Is school – as we know it – torture?